SiteRight

 Awareness Module

-Provides information on extent of potential ecological conflicts and how much room there is to avoid these.
+Provides information on the extent of potential ecological conflicts and how much room there is to avoid these.

 Site Assessment Module

 Provides an assessment of potential sources of conflicts across ecological and social variables for a user-defined area.
-View the tool for various Indian states and the instructional video below.

 Planning Module